-- AutoPrune = <yes-no> If AutoPrune is set to yes (default), Bacula (version 1.20 or greater) will automatically apply the File retention period and the Job retention period for the Client at the end of the Job.
+- $AutoPrune = \langle yes | no \rangle$ If AutoPrune is set to yes (default), Bacula (version 1.20 or greater) will automatically apply the File retention period and the Job retention period for the Client at the end of the Job.
 If you set AutoPrune = no, pruning will not be done, and your Catalog will grow in size each time you run a Job.
 Pruning affects only information in the catalog and not data stored in the backup archives (on Volumes). - Maximum Concurrent Jobs = <number> where <number> is the maximum number of Jobs with the current Client that can run concurrently.
 Note, this directive limits only Jobs for Clients with the same name as the resource in which it appears.
 Any other restrictions on the maximum concurrent jobs such as in the Director, Job, or Storage resources will also apply in addition to any limit specified here.
-The default is set to 1, but you may set it to a larger number.
-We strongly recommend that you read the WARNING documented under Maximum Concurrent Jobs in the Director's resource. - Priority = <number> The number specifies the priority of this client relative to other clients that the Director is processing simultaneously.
+The default is set to 1, but you may set it to a larger number. - Priority = \langle number \rangle The number specifies the priority of this client relative to other clients that the Director is processing simultaneously.
 The priority can range from 1 to 1000.
 The clients are ordered such that the smaller number priorities are performed first (not currently implemented).